Course Content and Outcome Guide for BMZA 255 Effective Summer 2015

 - Special Fee:

 Course DescriptionIntroduces public relations issues and environmental and wildlife interpretative techniques.
 Provides an opportunity for skill development in the areas of wildlife interpretation and development of educational materials and programming for specific target audiences.
-Prerequisite: SP 111.
 Department permission required.
+Prerequisites: COMM 111 or SP 111.

 Intended Outcomes for the course